getsentry/sentry-docs/src/collections/_documentation/platforms/dotnet/entityframework.md

 sidebar_order: 8
 ---

-Sentry has an integration with `EntityFramework` through the of the `Sentry.EntityFramework` NuGet package.
+Sentry has an integration with `EntityFramework` through the of the [Sentry.EntityFramework NuGet package](https://www.nuget.org/packages/Sentry.EntityFramework).

 > Looking for `EntityFramework Core`?
-That integration is achieved through the `Microsoft.Extensions.Logging` package.
+That integration is achieved through the [Sentry.Extensions.Logging]({%- link _documentation/platforms/dotnet/microsoft-extensions-logging.md -%}) package.

 ## Installation